This post was last updated in September 2024 to incorporate information about the recent release of Drupal 11.

 Kanopi’s Drupal 7 End of Life and Support Package

-We at Kanopi are here to help Drupal 7 users until you’re ready to make the jump.
-We offer solutions for organizations who decide to stay on Drupal 7 past its EOL as well as those ready to transition to Drupal 10.
+At Kanopi, we’re here to help Drupal 7 users until you’re ready to make the jump.
+We offer solutions for organizations who decide to stay on Drupal 7 past its EOL and those ready to transition to Drupal 11.

-By choosing a Kanopi as your long-term support provider, we patch and maximize the value of your Drupal 7 investment for as long as possible—with the lowest level of financial investment until you are ready to move to D10.
+By choosing Kanopi as your long-term support provider, we patch and maximize the value of your Drupal 7 investment for as long as possible—with the lowest level of financial investment until you are ready to move to D11.

 Our Drupal 7 support services include:

 If you’re interested in learning more about our D7 support plans, contact the Kanopi team here.
-We can work with you to figure out the best path forward depending on your goals.
+We can help you determine the best path forward based on your goals.

-For most organizations, transitioning to Drupal 10 is the recommended path to getting the most value out of your website.
-Making the switch allows you to stay ahead of the curve and ensure your website takes advantage of the security tools and advanced features of D10.
+For most organizations, transitioning to Drupal 11 is the recommended path to getting the most value out of your website.
+Making the switch allows you to stay ahead of the curve and ensure your website takes advantage of the security tools and advanced features of D11.

-6. Upgrade your themes and modules.
-Choose the right theme for your organization, add in your custom features, and organize your content.
+- Upgrade your themes and modules.
+Choose the right theme for your organization, add your custom features, and organize your content.

-7. Finalize migration, deploy, and run tests..
+- Finalize migration, deploy, and run tests.
 Identify any issues or areas for improvement and test your site until you get it right.

-Review the rest of the complete guide for in-depth tips on the common considerations and challenges organizations face when upgrading their Drupal 7 sites to Drupal 10.
+Review the rest of the complete guide for in-depth tips on the common considerations and challenges organizations face when upgrading their Drupal 7 sites to Drupal 10 and eventually 11.

 Making the Most of Your Site Upgrade